 This test measures the amount of a drug called amphetamine in your blood.
 This drug

-or "meth."
-The test is most commonly used to screen for drug use.
-It's often required
+(meth).
+The test is most often used to screen for drug use.
+It's often required by

 such as severe agitation and psychosis, a healthcare provider may order this test.